shivampip/ItsBoring/README.md

-# AutoClicker
+# ItsBoring
+Sometimes its really boring to do some task repeatedly. which has specific pattern and can be easily automated.<br>
-Just record your mouse clicks, key hits and play them.
-Written in Python
+Just record your mouse clicks, keyboard hits and play them once or in a loop.

 ## Installation
 ```